christopher-besch/homepage/src/articles/maki_01/maki_01.md

 This solves all of the aforementioned problems:

 1. Since `AtomDiff`s only contain the data absolutely needed to apply the represented change, they consume very little memory.
-2. When the user changes an atom at any frame, only an `AtomDiff` for that frame has to be created.
+2. When the user changes an atom at any frame, only one `AtomDiff` has to be created for that frame.
-3. When nothing happens in your scene, no `AtomDiff`s are being stored and basically no memory is consumed;
+3. When nothing happens in your scene, no `AtomDiff`s are being added and basically no memory is consumed;
    you can wait for as long as you like.
-4. Adding a new atom doesn't change anything about the `AtomDiff`s.
+4. Adding a new atom doesn't add another `AtomDiff`.
+   Only all systems using the `AtomDiff`s should be made aware that a new atom exists.

 The actual difference array is implemented in the `AtomDiffLifetime`.
 An `AtomDiffLifetime` contains one `AtomDiffFrame` for each frame.